BadgerV/python-weather/README.md

-Certainly!
-Here's a sample GitHub README file for your Python Flask weather app project:

 # Python Weather App

 Welcome to the Python Weather App project!
 This simple web application allows you to check the weather for a location of your choice.